Key takeaways

 Looking at previous Australian elections, a clear pattern emerges:

-- Property markets slow down before the election – Buyers and sellers hesitate, listings drop and transaction volumes decline.
+- Property markets may slow down a little before the election – Buyers and sellers hesitate, listings drop and transaction volumes decline.

 - If major property-related policies are proposed, investor sentiment is affected – For example, the 2019 election caused investor anxiety due to proposed negative gearing changes, whereas the 2022 election had minimal impact as no major reforms were on the table.